son and I have been preaching for some weeks on my latest

 Integrity is always affirmed in a dialectic, that's the

 philosophical summary.
-There is a God of love, be sure of
+There is a God of love, be sure

 The ultimate contradiction was resolved on the cross